 |Dr. Michelle Soupir

-I started as an Assistant Professor in the Agricultural and Biosystems Engineering Department at Iowa State University in 2008.
+I am an Associate Professor in the Agricultural and Biosystems Engineering Department at Iowa State University in 2008.
 I received my B.S. degree in Biological and Agricultural Engineering from Kansas State University and my M.S. and Ph.D. in Biological Systems Engineering from Virginia Tech.
 I have a research and teaching appointment and serve as chair of ABE’s diversity committee.
-Dr. Soupir’s CV

 |Leigh Ann Long